fmstacco/its4kids/README.md

 The wireframes for Its4kids website were developed on [Balsamiq](https://balsamiq.com).
 They are of low fidelity as there have been modifications throughout the development of the blog.

+Please click on the links below to see the **wireframes** for large screen and mobile:

 <details><summary><b>Home</b></summary>